 Audit risks and areas of focus Risk / area of focus Risk identified Change from PY Details Misstatements due to fraud or error Fraud risk No change in risk or focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
 In addition to our overall response, we consider where these risks may manifest themselves and identify separate fraud risks as necessary below.
 We concluded that only those procedures included under 'Inappropriate capitalisation of revenue expenditure' are required.
-Inappropriate capitalisation of revenue expenditure Fraud risk No change in risk - separately identified in 2018/19 tely issued by the Financial Reporting Council, which states that auditors should also consider th ed in the risk that material misstatements may occur by the manipulation of expenditure recognition.
-Valuation of Land and Buildings and Investment Properties Higher inherent risk No change in risk or focus.
-Property, Plant and Equipment Land and Buildings (L&B) and Investment Properties (IP) represent significant balances in the Council's accounts and are subject to valuation change impairment reviews and depreciation charges.
-Material judgemental inputs and estimation techniques are required to calculate the year-e L&B and IP balances held in the balance sheet.
-As the Council's asset base is significant, and the outputs from the valuer are subject to estimation, there is a higher inherent risk that L&B and IP may be under/overstated or the associated accounting entries incorrectly posted.
-We are required us to undertake procedures on the use of experts and assumptions underlate real value estimates.
+Inappropriate capitalisation of revenue expenditure Fraud risk No change in risk or focus Under ISA 240 there is a presumed risk that revenue may be misstated due to improper revenue recognition.
+In the public sector, this requirement is modified by Practice Note 10 issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
+Our judgement is that this risk at this Council relates to the improper capitalisation of revenue expenditure.
+Valuation of Land and Buildings and Investment Properties Inherent risk No change in risk or focus.
+Property, Plant and Equipment Land and Buildings (L&B) and Investment Properties (IP represent significant balances in the Council's accounts and are subject to valuation chainpairment reviews and depreciation charges.
+Material judgemental inputs and estimation techniques are required to calculate the year L&B and IP balances held in the balance sheet.
+As the Council's asset base is significant, and the outputs from the valuer are subject to estimation, there is a higher inherent risk that L&B and IP may be under/overstated or associated accounting entries incorrectly posted.
+We are required us to undertake procedures on the use of experts and assumptions under fair value estimates.